-AVF 141 Private Pilot Flight (Stage 1) 4 (44/0)
+AVF 141 Private Pilot Flight (Stage 1) 4 (44/0) Scheduled flight time ground critique discussions and

 Scheduled flight time, ground critique, discussions, and observation time; both dual and solo flights.
 Instrument flight training is integrated with all phases of flying.
 Includes simulator time.
 (F, W)